freeCodeCamp/freeCodeCamp/mock-guide/english/algorithms/algorithm-design-patterns/index.md

 Design patterns can speed up the development process by providing tested, proven development paradigms.

-This patterns are divided in three major categories:
+These patterns are divided in three major categories:

 ### Creational patterns